sundarsau/lara_soft_delete/README.md

 # Soft Delete in Laravel

 This Laravel application is to implement Soft Delete (Delete and restore).
 It uses Laravel 9 and MySQL.
 It displays a list of courses and option to move to trash.
-You view all trashed data with option to restore/permanent delete.
+You can view all trashed data with option to restore them or delete them permanently.
+Tutorial - https://codehow2.com/laravel/how-to-implement-soft-delete-in-laravel

 # How To Use